jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (3) If a notice given under subsection (1) is sent by ordinary post addressed to the defendant at the defendant's last known place of residence or business or postal address, then, unless the contrary is shown, the notice is served when the notice would have been delivered in the ordinary course of post, and in proving service it is sufficient to prove that the notice was properly addressed and posted.

 ### 90 Suspension of licence or disqualification from driving under demerit points system
-(1) If, in any 2-year period, a person has accumulated a total of 100 or more demerit points, the Agency must give notice in writing advising the person that—
+(1) If, in any 2-year period, a person has accumulated a total of 100 or more demerit points, the Director must give notice in writing advising the person that—
   (a) the person has accumulated 100 or more demerit points; and (b) the penalty specified in subsection (3) or (5) has been imposed and takes effect immediately.
-(1A) An enforcement officer may also give a notice described in subsection (1) in the circumstances described in that subsection (whether or not the person has received a notice from the Agency).
+(1A) An enforcement officer may also give a notice described in subsection (1) in the circumstances described in that subsection (whether or not the person has received a notice from the Director).
-(2) The notice given under subsection (1) or (1A) may be served, including at the roadside, by— (a) the Agency; or
+(2) The notice given under subsection (1) or (1A) may be served, including at the roadside, by— (a) the Director; or
-  (b) a person approved for the purpose by the Agency; or (c) an enforcement officer.
+  (b) a person approved for the purpose by the Director; or (c) an enforcement officer.
 (3) If the person holds a current driver licence, the effect of a notice given under subsection (1) or (1A) is that the licence—
   (a) is suspended for a period of 3 months; and
-  (b) remains of no effect when the period of suspension ends until the person applies to the Agency to have the licence reinstated and the Agency reinstates the licence.
+  (b) remains of no effect when the period of suspension ends until the person applies to the Director to have the licence reinstated and the Director reinstates the licence.
 (4) A person whose driver licence has been suspended under subsection (3) may not hold or obtain a driver licence while the suspension is in force.
 (5) If the person does not hold a current driver licence, the person is disqualified from holding or obtaining a driver licence for a period of 3 months.
 (6) A suspension or disqualification under this section begins on the date specified in the notice, which may not be earlier than the date on which the notice is served on the person.

 ### 91 Cancellation and reinstatement of demerit points
 (1) When 2 years have elapsed since the commission of an offence in respect of which demerit points were recorded, the entry of the points made in respect of that offence ceases to have effect in relation to the person who committed that offence; but if demerit points were recorded in respect of 2 or more offences committed by that person, the entry ceases to have effect when 2 years have elapsed since the commission of the most recent of those offences.
-(2) If a suspension under section 90 is imposed in respect of a person's driver licence or a disqualification is imposed under that section in respect of a person, the Agency must cancel all demerit points for the time being recorded in respect of that person.
+(2) If a suspension under section 90 is imposed in respect of a person's driver licence or a disqualification is imposed under that section in respect of a person, the Director must cancel all demerit points for the time being recorded in respect of that person.
-(3) The Agency must cancel all demerit points for the time being recorded against a person if a court disqualifies the person from holding or obtaining a driver licence for a period of 6 months or more.
+(3) The Director must cancel all demerit points for the time being recorded against a person if a court disqualifies the person from holding or obtaining a driver licence for a period of 6 months or more.
-(4) If a person's suspension or disqualification is removed on appeal, the Agency must reinstate the demerit points cancelled under this section.
+(4) If a person's suspension or disqualification is removed on appeal, the Director must reinstate the demerit points cancelled under this section.

 **Driver licence stop orders**